ekaestle/baytomo3d/README.md

 ```bash
 mpirun -np 4 python run_baytomo3d_...py
 ```
-There are also some convenience scripts that can be copied to the same folder where the run scripts are executed to a) inspect the modelsearch files of a running or already finished model search; b) plot the average model and create some informative plots; c) plot crossections similar in style to the ones in the article of Kaestle et al., 2024 (may have to be adapted to run).
+There are also some convenience scripts that can be copied to the same folder where the run scripts are executed to a) inspect the modelsearch files of a running or already finished model search; b) plot the average model and create some informative plots; c) plot crossections similar in style to the ones in the article of Kaestle et al., 2025 (may have to be adapted to run).
+Just open the convenience scripts in an editor of your choice to check the available options.

 ## Further information